maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 Message::SendBigMessage(ReceiverPlayer, TextLib::Compose("""$<%1$> has scored!""", _Player.Name), 3000, 10);
 {% endhighlight %}

-Else there is another function to display message, smaller ones, on the HUD, by using the function `SendStatusMessage`:
+Else there is another function to display messages, smaller ones, on the HUD, by using the function `SendStatusMessage`:

 {% highlight cpp %}
 Message::SendStatusMessage(TextLib::Compose("""$<%1$> has scored!""", _Player.Name), 3000, 10);